R Developer Page

 on the ideas, but please do not take them for more than that, in

 particular there is no commitment to actually carry out the plans in

 The site also includes a collection of technical

 For general information about R see the R Project's homepage.

-This page (and most of its links) are updated daily and so may not
+This page (and most of its links) are updated hourly and so may not

 be absolutely current.
 The up-to-the-minute version can be seen at